rememberalltheanimals/capstone_CommunityGardenManager/README.md

 We finished by creating a database on Render to recreate the data and connected the database to the web service on Render, making sure to add our Render url to GitHub to allow for others to view and deploy our website.

+## Issues along the way and To Dos
+One major issue we ran into along the way was lack of APIs to use for our website features.
+For instance, we were unable to find any APIs that include Hardiness Zone information for garden plants.
+The only
+API we found with similar functionality contained information on trees.
+Therefore, currently, our initial release has a feature to search for plants by your zone, but unfortunately it only contains information on trees that grow in that desired zone.
+This will be updated as new APIs are released and as soon as we find one that is suitable.

+Another issue we faced resulted due to simply running out of time, at the moment our create account and login page is rather limited.
+A user is able to create an account which is saved to the database, unfortunately, currenlty, the user account does not unlock any unique features or have much functionality.
+A user can use this username to add to the favorites, but adding is not limited to only those who have an account created.
+Future releases will restrict certain activities to those who have an account and are logged in.

+- Other future feature ideas:
+  - As a user, I should be able to reserve an individual plot in the garden
+  - As a user, I should be able to keep track of the times I completed tasks
+  - As a user, my member profile should allow access to certain blocked pages
+  - As a member gardener, I should be able to vote on which plants are planted in our community garden
+  - As a user, I should be able to post questions and receive feedback from other users
+  - As a user, I should be able to create schedules and checklists to monitor watering schedules, weeding schedules, and more
+  - As a user, I would like to see how much produce was donated for each year